Online • outdoors • ad-hoc sessions

 Online Counselling

-Get support that understands life between cultures and neurotypes from where you are.
+Online counselling that understands life between cultures and supports your neurodivergent needs with care, wherever you are.

 Outdoor Counselling

-If you’re based locally, outdoor counselling in Warwick, UK is also available—walk and talk or sit and chat in nature with fresh air.
+If you’re based locally, counselling outdoors in Warwick, UK is also available.
+We can walk and talk or sit and chat in nature with fresh air.

 Ready for Another Way?